alwaysdata/documentation/languages/go/configuration/index.en.md

 ```

 {{% notice warning %}}
-Your application must absolutely listen to IP `0.0.0.0` and the port shown in the site configuration in the *Command* field or use the IP and PORT environment variables.
+Your application must absolutely listen to IP and the port shown in the site configuration in the *Command* field.
+The `IP` / `HOST` and `PORT` environment variables can also be used.
 {{% /notice %}}